ewolff/microservice-istio/HOW-TO-RUN.md

 ## Build the Docker images

-This step is optional if you use Minikube.
+This step is optional.
 You can skip this part and proceed to "Run the Containers".

 * The example is implemented in Java.
 See